 The Real New Zealand

 This month I received an email from a British man who's making a documentary about the "real New Zealand."
 He was, he said, interested in New Zealand themes: extreme sports, Maori culture, wine, conservation, manuka honey, sheep.
 But above all he wanted to meet real New Zealanders.
 He listed some he'd heard about, including a champion sheep shearer who can hypnotise sheep and blow up trees.
 Could I supply some Kiwis like that?
 They didn't all have to be eccentric, he said, but it would help.

 "A tightly plotted, incisive depiction of the corrosive effects of power.." - Publishers' Weekly

 "A truly riveting novel."
 The Globe and Mail, Canada

 "Opening the pages of Charlotte Grimshaw's new novel Soon is akin to tilting the blinds in a dim room; the razor-sharp precision of her words floods your mind with crisp, searing light, such is the vivid clarity of her prose." - One News TVNZ

 "You shouldn't get the impression that Soon is simply political satire...
 Grimshaw is going deeper...
-Soon's almost a thriller, going places that you didn't expect - a thriller with real ethical weight.
-A thriller that sets up - just as The Night Book did - one hell of a cliffhanger ending." - Philip Matthews, Metro
+Soon's almost a thriller, going places that you didn't expect - a thriller with real ethical weight. - Philip Matthews, Metro